Hiromasa-H/API-based-chatGPT/readme.md

 - [ ] Allow new lines in input field
 - [ ] Add profile pictures?
 - [ ] Add stream ability
+- [ ] Use multiple chat API modules at once to generate chats